 Franco Berardi Bifo is a contemporary writer, media-theorist and media-activist.
 He founded the magazine A/traverso (1975-1981) and was part of the staff of Radio Alice, the first free pirate radio station in Italy (1976-1978).
 He is author of numerous books, including Cyberpunk, The Panther and the Rhizome, Politics of Mutation, Philosophy and Politics in the Twilight of Modernity, and The Factory of Unhappiness.
 He is currently collaborating on the magazine Derive Approdi as well as teaching social history of communication at the Accademia di belle Arti in Milano.

-Available from this site and
+Available from this site for £10

 You can also download it here: Precarious Rhapsody.

 Release date July 24, 2009

 “Precarious Rhapsody is an unusual, even eccentric work… it takes various different tacks through the present conjuncture while burrowing, when necessary, into the past and following a strategy of repetition and variation rather than linear development.
 Because of rather than despite these anomalies, it provides the fullest introduction to Bifo’s thought” – Mute Magazine

 “[Precarious Rhapsody] engaged me, enraptured me, and for good reason – every line appeared as a reflection of my own fractured experience, not only in the past year working the shop floor, but in my life of working within realms aptly described under the banner of cognitive labor.” – Fugitive Philosophy